Asbestos, benzene and formaldehyde are cancer causing agents.

 Benzene is one of the proven cancer causing agents because it damages your cells.
 It can hinder your bone marrow from making healthy red blood cells causing anemia to set in.
 According to the IARC, exposure to high levels of benzene for more than a year also harms your immune system causing your antibodies to become weak and you more vulnerable to infections.

 Benzene also lowers the level of your white blood cell count.
-These health effects increase risk for leukemia.
+These health effects increase risk for different types of leukemia.
 In fact, the Department of Health and Human Services in the United States confirm that benzene is one of the leukemia causing agents.

 What are other negative health effects of benzene?